Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 January: Feted in New York before her return to Rome.

 William Wells Brown profiled her in the Rising Son.
-His source and opinion are discussed in The Indomitable Sprit of Edmonia Lewis.
+Details are discussed in The Indomitable Sprit of Edmonia Lewis.

 July: Sold copies of Senator Charles Sumner in New York and Albany.